Toolbar

 To float a window freely of other windows, simply drag‑and‑drop it without selecting any icon from the floating position selector.

-In-Studio Testing
+In-Studio testing

 Studio offers a suite of options for testing an experience before releasing it to the public.
 All of the testing options are accessible from the Test tab.

-- Multi-Client Simulation — Compares how each client "sees" other clients within the experience.
+- Multi-client simulation — Compares how each client "sees" other clients within the experience.

-- Device Emulation — Provides insight on how controls operate on a mobile device or how on-screen UI displays on different screens and aspect ratios.
+- Device emulation — Provides insight on how controls operate on a mobile device or how on-screen UI displays on different screens and aspect ratios.

-See Studio Testing Modes for more information on each testing option.
+See Studio testing modes for more information on each testing option.